gelsogrove/shopME/finalproject-AG/PRD.md

   - This is carefully worded.
 You **must** _consider_ GDPR from the start, but the _full and polished implementation_ can be phased.
   - **Rationale:**

     - You can't ignore privacy.
 Design must be privacy-preserving.
     - However, features like detailed consent management, data portability exports, and full audit logs can be developed iteratively.
     - The _core_ principles (data minimization, security) _must_ be in place.

+  - development environments and monitoring infrastructure can be phased.

 ## 4. Technical Architecture